USDA-FSA/fsa-design-system/components/top-nav/index.md

 </div>

 {% capture usage_do %}
-* An FPAC Application requires navigation to other areas within the application.
+* When an FPAC Application requires navigation to other areas within the application.
 {% endcapture %}

 {% capture usage_dont %}